socialgorithm/socialgorithm.github.io/README.md

 `npm run start`

-You can now make changes and they should automatically display on the running website (http://localhost:3000), if not, Ctrl/Cmd+C and re-run `npm run serve`
+You can now make changes and they should automatically display on the running website (http://localhost:3000), if not, Ctrl/Cmd+C and re-run `npm run start`